April Gardening Advice

 Planting and Pruning

-Before the weather gets too warm, you can still plant pot-grown deciduous hedging, shrubs, trees and climbers in the garden, but make sure you are thorough with your aftercare as the plants will need more water to help them establish as the weather improves.
+It's an ideal time to plant pot-grown hedging, shrubs, trees and climbers in the garden, but make sure you are thorough with your aftercare as the plants will need more water to help them establish as the weather improves.

-When planting new hedges, shrubs or climbers, don’t forget to use stakes and rabbit guards to prevent damage.
+When planting new hedges, shrubs or climbers, don’t forget to use canes and rabbit guards to prevent damage if you live in an area where rabbits are an issue.
+Canes can also be used to support new plants in windier areas.

 General Maintenance

 Early spring is the perfect time to lay new turf as little mowing is required at this time.
-However, you need to stay on top of your watering, especially during the hotter months of summer.
+You'll need to make sure there's some dry and mild weather in the foreacst though as too much rain leading to waterlogged soil or cold frosts will set your lawn back and stop it establishing well.
+You do however need to stay on top of your watering if the conditions remain dry, especially during the hotter months of summer.

-Make sure you regularly check for weeds and remove any growth as soon as you spot it.
+Make sure you regularly check your pots, beds and borders for weeds and remove any growth as soon as you spot it.
+Otherwise those weeds will take nutrients needed for newly added plants preventing them from growing as they should.

 There’s still a slight risk of frosts in April, so be prepared to protect any fruit blossom if late frosts are forecast.